Updated: 20 April 2020 on Scribd Perks

 - Music Sheets

-You can access Scribd from the web, phone and tablet.
+You can access Scribd from the web, phone, and tablet.
 The website and app are both well designed so it’s easy to navigate.
-Whatever you’re reading or listening will be automatically sync on all your devices.
+Whatever you’re reading or listening will be automatically synced on all your devices.
 For example, if you were listening to an audiobook via your phone and stopped at Chapter 3, you’ll continue from where you stopped when you shifted to listening to it via your tablet.
 You can also download the ebooks and audiobooks so you can listen to them offline.

 Pros and Cons

-This is not a comparison review of Scribd against their competitors.
+This is not a comparison review of Scribd against its competitors.
 So if you ask me if you should choose Audible over Scribd, I don’t know because I’m not using Audible so it’s not fair for me to judge.
 What I did was to read comparison reviews between the two and decided Scribd suits me better.
 Please go ahead and do your own research if you’re still thinking about maybe using Audible or other platforms.

 I’m here to highlight the pros and cons I found about Scribd that you may want to take into consideration before you subscribe to their service.

-- Get access to articles from popular magazines such as Time, Entrepreneur, Inc, Fortune and many more.
+- Get access to articles from popular magazines such as Time, Entrepreneur, Inc, Fortune, and many more.

-- You can highlight, bookmark and add notes in the eBooks.
+- You can highlight, bookmark, and add notes in the eBooks.

 - Scribd subscription is really meant for one user only.
-While it sync well across devices, it doesn’t track or attempts to sync your progress if two people are listening or reading the same book from different devices.
+While it syncs well across devices, it doesn’t track or attempts to sync your progress if two people are listening or reading the same book from different devices.
 If you’re reading Chapter 2 of one particular book and the next person who logged into the same account and read the same book until Chapter 6, the next time you’re logged in to continue reading, it’ll be at Chapter 6.